Kong/kongponents/docs/components/datetimepicker.md

 ### Relative time frames only

-Set the `v-model` to [Range date time picker](#range-date-time-picker-v-model) Same time frames as the previous example, except now we're passing in a pre-selected time frame.
+Set the `v-model` to [Range date time picker](#range-date-time-picker-v-model) This utilizes the same time frames as the previous example; however, in this example we are passing in a pre-selected time frame.

 <div>
   <KDateTimePicker